caiocesar-ins-montilivi/Projecte2-Docs/docs/endpoints/plats/modificar-plat.md

     ```json

-    EXPECTATION FAILED (IT CANNOT DELETE THIS ENTRY)
+    EXPECTATION FAILED (IT CANNOT EDIT THIS ENTRY)

     ```